 In the original LiSPSM paper, a falloff depending on the angle γ between the shadow map normal vector and the view plane normal vector was introduced, by $n'{\rm opt} = n{\rm opt}/\sin\gamma$.
 However, Lloyd [Llo07] later showed that this falloff is not fast enough once the angle passes the point where one of the view frustum planes becomes parallel to the shadow map normal.
 He proposes a different falloff function that avoids this problem.
 It is a bit too involved to reproduce here, so we refer the reader to Section 5.1.2.1 and 5.2.1 of [Llo07] for the exact equations.
-Another falloff function has been proposed in [ZXTS06], but it only takes errors along the z-axis into account.
+The formulation of Lloyd is therefore more robust in general cases that can occur in practical scenarios.